 Set against the Ohs, the Kim family looks less like flawed heroes and more like outright villains.
 There was no reason for the Kims to drive out the Ohs from the Park house in the first place: Ki-woo, Ki-jeong and Ki-taek all had comfortable positions within the Park house, so why drive out Mun-gwang?
 Even after finding out the true story of the Ohs by discovering Geun-sae in the basement, the Kims feel disgusted and repelled rather than empathetic.
 Mun-gwang pleads to Chung-suk: “Please sis!
 We’re all in the same boat, aren’t we?
 We all need a little help to get by.”
 Chung-suk slaps her down: “I’m not your fucking sister, bitch.
 And I don’t need nobody’s help.”
 Eventually, Chung-suk kills Mun-gwang by delivering a fierce kick in the chest that pushed her back down to the basement (and giving Mun-gwang brain hemorrhage in the process.)
 Ki-woo tries to finish the job of securing his family’s position in the Park household by attempting to kill Geun-sae, until his plan goes awry.

 With his wife’s death, Geun-sae goes into a maniacal rage.
 (Bong Joon-ho noted that among the three families, the Ohs loved each other the most.
 Park Myeong-hun agreed with the interviewer who said the most romantic scene in Parasite is the scene of Geun-sae and Mun-gwang dancing in the empty Park family home.)
 But again, the rage is never directed to Dong-ik, the capitalist.
 Geun-sae bashes Ki-woo’s head in with the scholar’s stone, then plunges a knife into Ki-jeong’s chest.
 It is once again Chung-suk that ends up killing Geun-sae, as she was fighting for her own life against Geun-sae’s knifing.
-Only with Geun-sae at the death’s door does Ki-taek take any meaningful action that resembles class solidarity: grabbing an axe to kill Dong-ik, after being triggered by Dong-ik’s repulsion by Geun-sae’s smell.
+Only with Geun-sae at the death’s door does Ki-taek take any meaningful action that resembles class solidarity: grabbing the knife to kill Dong-ik, after being triggered by Dong-ik’s repulsion by Geun-sae’s smell.

 But as cathartic as it may be, killing Dong-ik doesn’t really do anything for the poor families.
 The Ohs are annihilated, and Ki-jeong is also dead.
 Ki-taek is condemned to the dungeon that Geun-sae once lived, and Ki-woo and Chung-suk are back to the dingy half-basement apartment.

-|Bong Joon-ho's sketch of Geun-sae.|
+|Bong Joon-ho's sketch of Geun-sae.

 "Let's just say for now that the red stuff on his face is hot sauce." (source)